 Uniqueness is another interesting concept.
 For instance, it guarantees that the solution is optimal since it is as good as possible for all the participating agents.
 Uniqueness is also a barrier against manipulation.
-This is important as all stable marriage procedures can be manipulated.
-In [5] sufficient conditions on the preferences are given, that guarantee uniqueness of stable marriages when only strictly ordered preferences are allowed.
-Such conditions identify classes of preferences that are broad and of particular interest in many real-life scenarios [4].
-In particular, a class of preference orderings that satisfy one of these conditions requires that all the agents of the same sex have identical preferences over the mates of the opposite sex, i.e., there is a common ordering over the mates.
-Another class of preference orderings that satisfy one of these conditions of uniqueness requires that each agent has a different most preferred mate, i.e., there is a subjective ranking over the mates.
-We show that it is possible to generalize these sufficient conditions for uniqueness to SMs with partially ordered preferences, by considering in some cases uniqueness up to indifference and incomparability.
+This is important as Roth [12] has proved that all stable marriage procedures can be manipulated.
+Uniqueness has previously been investigated in stable marriage problems where only strict orders are allowed [5].
+A sufficient condition on the preferences was identified that ensures uniqueness.
+It was shown that this class of preferences is broad and of particular interest in many real-life scenarios [4].
+Properties of preference orderings that satisfy this conditions are vertical heterogeneity and horizontal heterogeneity.
+Vertical heterogeneity [5] implies that all the agents of the same sex have identical preferences over the mates of the opposite sex, i.e., there is a common ordering over the mates.
+This is the standard assumption of identical preferences with different endowments [4].
+The endowments in the stable marriage model is the desirability by the opposite sex.
+Horizontal heterogeneity [5] implies that each agent has a different most preferred mate.
+We show that it is possible to extend these sufficient conditions to SM with partially ordered preferences.
+However, for the vertical heterogeneity property, we need to consider uniqueness up to indifference and incomparability.

-All the proofs have been omitted due to lack of space.
-They can be found in [8].
 A brief overview of some of the theoretical results shown in this paper is contained in [7].